Research/Creative Activity and Innovations in Curriculum and Student Success

 Summer Faculty Fellowships for Research or Creative Activity are limited to continuing tenure-track and tenured faculty.
-Summer Faculty Fellowships for Innovations in Curriculum and Student Success are limited to continuing fulltime tenure-track faculty, tenured faculty, clinical faculty, and lecturers.
+Summer Faculty Fellowships for Innovations in Curriculum and Student Success are limited to continuing full-time, tenure-track faculty; tenured faculty; clinical faculty; and lecturers.

-The Filing Deadline is in October.
+The filing deadline is in October.
 Please see Deadlines in the Guidelines/Application for current dates.
 Please keep a copy of your application on file for personal use.

 Summer (approximately three months).

-The grant (1) may not be awarded to any faculty member who has not completed all of the requirements for the terminal degree in her or his particular discipline; (2) recipients must not hold any other service-rendering appointments at any time throughout the summer; (3) recipients must continue at Indiana University through the following academic year; (4) any application involving the use of human subjects must be accompanied by evidence that it has been approved by the IU Northwest Human Subjects Committee.
+The grant (1) may not be awarded to any faculty member who has not completed all of the requirements for the terminal degree in his or her particular discipline; (2) recipients must not hold any other service-rendering appointments at any time throughout the summer; (3) recipients must continue at Indiana University through the following academic year; (4) any application involving the use of human subjects must be accompanied by evidence that it has been approved by the IU Northwest Human Subjects Committee.
 Without such approval and in the absence of unusual extenuating circumstances, an application will not be considered; and (5) any applications involving the use of animals must be accompanied by evidence that it has been approved by the Northwest Animal Reserve Committee.